 Okay.
 So where do I start?

 Sit down with a cup of tea or a glass of wine and breathe deeply.
 You’ve got this.
 Strategies are just IRL puzzles and artists are by their nature resourceful problem solvers.
 You’ve got this.
-Then check out our straightforward marketing strategy here.
-We also recommend a few other resources such as [insert link] and [insert link].
+Then check out our straightforward marketing strategy.
+We also recommend our marketing strategy.
 Don’t get too elaborate and keep your objectives consistent (N.B. that doesn’t mean you can’t modify or refine your objective throughout the process, just be sure to update them across all your different pieces of work).

 Objectives?
 Tell me more about the objectives.